tvuchova/java-core/README.md

 # java-core

-Examples for java core threads,lamdas and other basic programs and algorithms and puzzlers.
+Examples for java core threads,lamdas,streams and other basic programs and algorithms and puzzlers.